 Entrepreneurship is an intentional activity (Henle, 2007) and the single best predictor of entrepreneurial behavior (Mazzarol, Volery, Doss and Thein, 1999).
 Extant literature has asserted that intentions are an important consequence of planned behaviour (Ajzen, 1991; Krueger, 2002; Shook et al., 2003; Edelman et al., 2008).
 Entrepreneurial intention is a reflection of the state of the mind and prompts people to take up self-employment instead of being employed (Gerba, 2012; Karimi et al., 2016).
 This can be defined as the engagement in or the intention of an individual to start a new business (Dinis et al., 2013).
-Entrepreneurial intention is motivated or driven towards starting a new venture (Gerba, 2012).
+Entrepreneurial intention also relates to the behaviour and commitment of the individual who is motivated or driven towards starting a new venture (Gerba, 2012).
 According to the previous studies people will not become entrepreneurs all of a sudden without certain triggers and most importantly, the intention (Krueger, Reilly andCarsrud, 2000).
 The intention is formed at least a year in advance of the new venture creation (Henle, 2007).
 Further, noted that starting a business is not an event, but a process which may take many years to involve and come to an execution (Henle, 2007).